The Role of Owned Media in a Digital Pivot

 That’s why 41.2% of all websites run on WordPress, an open source web content management application whose source code is in the public domain.
 Shopify, the second most popular platform runs 3.5% of all websites.
 If you use open source technology to host your online presence, you never have to worry about anyone getting between you and your customer.

 So as you survey the options for establishing a way to compete online, think about getting your owned media presence right first.
+There are plenty of good services for scaling your owned media editorial.
 Because on your own website, you retain your customer data, and you control the layout.

 And whoever controls the layout, controls the payout.